SAPHNELO- anifrolumab-fnia injection, solution

 Long-term Safety

-Patients who completed Trials 2 and 3 (Phase III feeder trials) were eligible to continue on treatment in a randomized, double-blind, placebo-controlled long-term extension (LTE) study, for an additional 3 years.
-The long-term safety of SAPHNELO was assessed in 257 patients who received anifrolumab-fnia 300 mg and 112 patients who received placebo in both a feeder trial and the LTE.
+Patients who completed Trials 2 and 3 (Phase III feeder trials) were eligible to continue on treatment in a randomized, double-blind, placebo-controlled long-term extension (LTE) trial, for an additional 3 years.
+The long-term safety of SAPHNELO was assessed in 257 patients who received SAPHNELO 300 mg every 4 weeks and 112 patients who received placebo in both a feeder trial and the LTE.
 Of these, 177 patients who received SAPHNELO (68.9%) and 52 patients who received placebo (46.4%) completed a total of 4 years on treatment.
 The overall long-term safety profile of SAPHNELO was consistent with Trials 1, 2 and 3.

 Specific Adverse Reactions

-In the 52‑week controlled-clinical trials, the incidence of herpes zoster in patients while on treatment with SAPHNELO was 6.1% (28/459) and 1.3% (6/466) in patients on placebo, corresponding to EAIRs of 6.9 and 1.5 per 100 PY, respectively.
+Herpes Zoster: In the 52‑week controlled-clinical trials, the incidence of herpes zoster in patients while on treatment with SAPHNELO was 6.1% and 1.3% in patients on placebo.
 Cases with multidermatomal involvement and disseminated presentation have been reported.
-Of the 28 SAPHNELO-treated patients with herpes zoster, 2 experienced disseminated disease requiring hospitalization compared to none among patients who received placebo.
+Of the 28 SAPHNELO-treated patients with herpes zoster, 2 experienced disseminated disease requiring hospitalization compared to none among placebo-treated patients.

-During the SLE development program, there was one report of an anaphylactic reaction in a patient who received 150 mg anifrolumab-fnia, and 4 reports of angioedema after 300 mg.
+Hypersensitivity Reactions Including Anaphylaxis: During the SLE intravenous development program, there was one report of an anaphylactic reaction in a patient who received SAPHNELO 150 mg, and 4 reports of angioedema after 300 mg.
 In general, the hypersensitivity reactions were predominantly mild or moderate in intensity and did not lead to discontinuation of SAPHNELO.

-In 52‑week controlled-clinical trials, malignancies (excluding non-melanoma skin cancers) were observed in 0.7% (3/459) and 0.6% (3/466) of patients receiving SAPHNELO and placebo, corresponding to EAIR of 0.7 and 0.7 per 100 PY, respectively.
-Malignant neoplasm (including non-melanoma skin cancers) was reported for 1.3% (6/459) patients receiving SAPHNELO, compared to 0.6% (3/466) patients receiving placebo (EAIR: 1.3 and 0.7 per 100 PY, respectively).
+Malignancies: In 52‑week controlled-clinical trials, malignancies (excluding non‑melanoma skin cancers) were observed in 0.7% and 0.6% of SAPHNELO-treated and placebo-treated patients.
+Malignant neoplasm (including non‑melanoma skin cancers) was reported in 1.3% of SAPHNELO-treated patients, compared to 0.6% placebo-treated patients.
 The malignancies that were reported in more than one patient treated with SAPHNELO included breast cancer and squamous cell carcinoma.

 6.2 Postmarketing Experience